Skip to main content

 Exposed Outdoor Environments 15–20% Fencing, decking, structural outdoor

 Installing timber at or near its expected EMC is essential.
 Timber will always try to reach equilibrium with its environment, no matter how well it is sealed.
+This is one of those principles that sounds academic until you see a perfectly flat tabletop turn into a washboard because someone brought it from a humid workshop straight into an air-conditioned home.

 5 Moisture Content and Timber Strength